alaffin12/stackedit/Caught by Stradh.md

 **Ismark Kolyanovich** sits in the bar, nursing a glass of Purple Grapesmash #3.
 Today is the anniversary of his mother and father's death and it looms over him - putting him in a bad mood.
 Of a regal, aristocratic bearing, Ismark will briefly fill in some of the blanks to his allies.

 > "My father was burgomaster, my mother his beautiful bride.
 They were happy, for a time.
 But this place twists all that is good, and their love - that was good.
 My mother - her name was Ireena - was said to resemble Katarina, Stradh's first love.
 A love that was lost to him.
 Stradh came for her.
-He did not care for her wedding vows or
+He did not care for her wedding vows or for her maternal bonds.
+He wished to possess her.
+And he made his move.
+My father - he was not a great warrior.
+I am ten times the swords man he was in his heyday - and he was not in his heyday by that time.
+Stradh slew him first.
+Then my mot
 **Queen of the Soil, Pure Forge and Pearl of the Forest Strem**